 The original commission for “Joshua” was a 10 minute operatic scene for the History on the Humber Festival in August 2017.

-In February 2019, ArsMusica was invited to perform “Joshua” at Toronto City Hall and at the Scarborough Civic Centre as part of the Mayor's Black History Month celebration.
+In February 2019, ArsMusica was invited to perform scenes from“Joshua” at Toronto City Hall and at the Scarborough Civic Centre as part of the Mayor's Black History Month celebration.

-Founded in 1994 (non profit since 2002) by soprano Cherry Ann Mendez and her son, composer/conductor Colin Mendez Morris, ArsMusica Concerts perform 4 to 10 performances per year.
-The performances feature complete opera scenes and recitals performed with professional singers, chamber orchestra, Choir and Children's Chorus.
-Our singers are younger "up and coming" ethnocultural Canadian professionals who wish to perform with a professional chamber orchestra.
-ArsMusica's mandate includes working extensively with ethnocultural performers. this includes performers of colour and first generation Canadian performers. (whose parents were born outside Canada)
+Started in 1994 by soprano Cherry Ann Mendez and her son, conductor Colin Mendez Morris, Arsmusica Concerts was founded to provide BIPOC and Ethnocultural artists with performance opportunities with a chamber orchestra.
+Arsmusica has been non profit since 2002.
+Arsmusica performs 4 to 10 performances per year.
+The performances feature complete staged operas, as well as opera scenes and recitals performed with chamber orchestra, choirs and children's chorus.
+Our singers are younger "up and coming" Canadian professionals who wish to perform with a professional chamber orchestra.

 Cherry Ann Mendez - Founder and Artistic Director